yiisoft/user/README.md

 #### ApiAuth

 `Yiisoft\User\Method\ApiAuth` is used to authenticate users in the API clients.
-If authentication is failed, it returns the response from the `Authentication::authenticationFailureHandler()` method.
+If authentication is failed, it returns the response from the `Yiisoft\Auth\Middleware\Authentication::authenticationFailureHandler` handler.

 In order to use `Yiisoft\User\Method\ApiAuth` as an authentication method, you need to define it as an implementation of `Yiisoft\Auth\AuthenticationMethodInterface` in the DI configuration